 Cash flow can also arise from non-operating sources, namely investment and financing activities.
 Cash flow from financing activities include dividends, proceeds from equity issuance and borrowings.
 Cash flow from investing activities are normally derived from sales of long-term assets, which may include property or equipment, parts of or entire business units, or investments in affiliates.
-While these are not considered as recurring sources of funds, MARC Ratings is mindful that certain companies may have numerous noncore assets that could be sold to raise cash.
+While these are not considered as recurring sources of funds, MARC Ratings is mindful that certain companies may have numerous non-core assets that could be sold to raise cash.

-MARC Ratings seeks to identify the key drivers of a company's historical issuer's business are matched by operating cash flows from operations.

-record of cash flow surpluses or deficits, the extent to which the organisation has been reliant on external funding in the past and is likely to be so in the future in its cash flow analysis.
+MARC Ratings seeks to identify the key drivers of a company's historical record of cash flow surpluses or deficits, the extent to which the organisation has been reliant on external funding in the past and is likely to be so in the future in its cash flow analysis.
 A company that is in an expansionary mode will likely have negative FCF, necessitating the issuance of additional debt or equity and/or lower dividends.